Thursday’s Transactions, | Federal News Network

 |National Hockey League

 NHL — Fined Colorado F Mikko Rantanen $2,000 as supplemental discipline for diving/embellishment.
-Fined New York $250,000 for their public comments on May 4.
+Fined New York Rangers $250,000 for their public comments on May 4.
+Suspended New York Rangers F Pavel Buchnevich for one game without pay for high-sticking Washington F Anthony Mantha during a game on May 5 in New York.

 DETROIT RED WINGS — Reassigned G Kevin Boyle to Grand Rapids (AHL).
 Recalled G Kevin Fulcher from Grand Rapids (AHL).